 PHIL 100 A First Course in Philosophy 3 cr

-or PHIL 101 History of Ideas
+or PH IL 101 History of Ideas

-PHIL 200 Logic 3 cr
+PHIL 200 Logic and Critical Reasoning 3 cr

-PHIL 220 Ethics 3 cr

-or PHIL 350 Contemporary Moral Issues
+PHIL 350 Contemporary Moral Issues 3 cr

-The remaining necessary nine credit hours consist of electives taken from the Philosophy Department curriculum.
-The selection should depend on the major of the student and the student's main interests.
+The remaining necessary nine credit hours 9 cr

+consist of electives taken from the Philosophy

+Department curriculum.
+The selection should

+depend on the major of the student and

+the student's main interests.